Ash

 It allows production houses, traditional media houses and marketing firms to ingest live streams and video archives.
 It acts as a collaborative playground to repurpose, create and generate on-brand video outputs at scale.

-When you’re in the business of videos, there always the issue of having to look through way too many files, not knowing where a particular scene is or even finding the video you so clearly know the name of.
+When you’re in the business of videos, there always the issue of having to look through way too many files, not knowing where a particular scene is or even finding the video you evidently know the name of.

 AI clip search

-Every video that get’s uploaded onto Tessact runs through a set of analysing models, after which we know everything from pixel to plot in that video.
+Every video that get’s uploaded to Tessact runs through a set of analysing models, after which we know everything from pixel to plot.
 This extensive tagging is the back bone of how clip search works.

 Simply hit cmd + f and type out any search query you intend to look for, we’ll find only the relevant time ranges for your search query.